 The 27th Meeting of ICA Committee on Agriculture for Asia and the Pacific was held at Hanoi, Vietnam, on 1st and 2nd November followed by study visits in Ho Chi Minh City on 3rd and 4th November 1993.
 12 delegates from Japan, South Korea, Thailand and Vietnam attended the meeting.
 Mr. G.K.
 Sharma, Regional Director, Mr. Malte Jonsson, Senior Development Advisor of ICA ROAP also attended the meeting.
-The delegates exchanged information on agricultural developin their respective ment countries.
+The delegates exchanged information on agricultural developrespective their ment in countries.